 Over the past eight years, UNF has made approximately 450 grants supporting UN activities.
 In the 18 funding rounds that have been provided since its inception, UNFIP has worked with its UN implementing partners to make full use of the grants from UNF totaling in excess of $760 million dollars to UN causes and activities within the four programme frameworks, as well as to UN institutional strengthening activities.
 These funds include approximately $413 million in core funds contributed by UNF and $347 million partner funds, but don't include the approximately $321 million in additional parallel funds that have also been leveraged as a result of UNF/UNFIP efforts.

-To date, UNF and UNFIP have facilitated grants for 365 projects implemented by 39 UN agencies, departments, funds and programmes for the benefit of 123 countries.
+To date, UNF and UNFIP have facilitated grants for 524 projects.
 Throughout the grant making process, UNF and UNFIP have made it a priority to encourage inter-agency and multi-agency cooperation at the country level.
 Cooperation often starts at the beginning of the grant proposal process, allowing comparative and complementary strengths of several UN agencies to be taken into account in both the planning and execution phases of a project.

 This approach has made it possible for government ministries and civil society organizations in programme countries to collaborate in new ways and improved the outcome of many UNF/UNFIP supported projects, including: the Adolescent Girls Initiative (UNFPA/UNICEF); the Global Polio Eradication Partnership (UNICEF and WHO); the Measles Initiative (UNICEF and WHO); and, the Southern African Youth Initiative (UNAIDS/UNFPA/UNICEF/UNDP).